nan0s7/nfancurve/README.md

 # nfancurve
 You are probably wondering why I have chosen to write this script in Bash.
 The reason is very simple; I wanted a script with the minimum number of dependencies possible.
-To get this script up-and-running you _technically_ only need the **temp.sh** file.
+To get this script up-and-running you _technically_ only need the **temp.sh** file, and the **config** file.
 If you don't have a certain dependency (i.e. git or procps) you can just remove the code that uses them.

 The current version of the script is **version 16.**